ichim/LeafletForBlazor-NuGet/RTM configs/Readme.md

 # RealTimeMap and load parameteres

 RealTimeMap.LoadParameters is a class that allows the map to be configured when loading.

+Blazor page:

+            <RealTimeMap height="calc(100vh - 6rem)" width="calc(100vw - 18rem)" Parameters="@parameters"></RealTimeMap>

+Code block:

+            @code{
+                RealTimeMap.LoadParameters parameters = new RealTimeMap.LoadParameters()
+            }

 This class allow:
 1. configuring the center of the RealTimeMap view: